 But what does it matter anyway, it’s an incredible thing to see!

 Words.
 Sometimes they can be used to paint a picture so vivid and clear they are almost better than a picture.
-In Uyuni, Bolivia home to the largest salt flats on planet earth I couldn’t possibly begin to describe the sheer beauty my eyes were lucky enough to take in for a few days.
+In Bolivia, home to Salar de Uyuni, the largest salt flats on planet earth I couldn’t possibly begin to describe the sheer beauty my eyes were lucky enough to take in for a few days.
 Only a camera can come remotely close to portraying the strange landscapes of an ancient sea that dried up to form massive plains of salt surrounded by natural wonders that can only be described as out-of-this-world.
 With one sentence per picture I present to you the great Salar de Uyuni…

 An ancient island of the Incas, now a peculiar cactus riddled land mass poking out of a never-ending plain of salt.